SsODNet: The Solar system Open Database Network: Selection of the best estimates:

-Then come the estimates from the analysis of mid-infrared fluxes with spherical models: STM \citep{1986Icar...68..239L}, FRM \citep{1989aste.conf..128L}, NEATM \citep{1999Icar..142..464H}, NESTM \citep{2009MNRAS.400..204W}.
-Last are chosen the diameter estimates based on the absolute magnitude $H$ and the albedo $p_V$ (Section~\ref{ssec:albedo}) when the latter was derived from the polarimetric phase curve of the SSO \citep[e.g.,][]{2007Icar..188..266D}.
+Then come the estimates from the analysis of mid-infrared fluxes with spherical models: STM \citep{1986Icar...68..239L}, FRM \citep{1989aste.conf..128L}, NEATM \citep{1999Icar..142..464H}, and NESTM \citep{2009MNRAS.400..204W}.
+The last ones chosen are the diameter estimates based on the absolute magnitude, $H,$ and the albedo, $p_V,$ (Section~\ref{ssec:albedo}) when the latter has been derived from the polarimetric phase curve of the SSO \citep[e.g.,][]{2007Icar..188..266D}.
 We present the complete list of methods and their order for computing the best diameter estimate in \Autoref{tab:rank:diam}.